john-hou117/Capstone/misc/Capstone_Report.md

 ### Benchmark

-Rodrigo Benenson's github at is an excellent resource that lists the results, and their respective white papers, of other people's efforts at various datasets.
+Rodrigo Benenson's github is an excellent resource that lists the results, and their respective white papers, of other people's efforts at various datasets.
 Of course, the CIFAR-10 is among one of these datasets, and the lowest score posted there is 75.86%.
 Given the short(er) time frame to learn about neural networks (mostly on my own, but not without some help from Joshua Cook and Mike Frantz), my benchmark was to at least match this lowest score.

 Rodrigo Benenson's github: